 But don’t be fooled, some of these identifiers are very small and subtle to tell.
 It took a while to identify, but after countless cartridges, we were finally able to tell them apart.
 Remember, even the tiniest detail can tell apart from all of these fakes and real carts.

-Before we identify these counterfeits, here’s a list of companies that use CCELL Cartridges:
+Before we identify these counterfeits, here’s a list of brands that have been thought to use CCELL Cartridges:

 These are just a few companies, as we find more we’ll keep updating this list.